GlenEder/IP_Heatmap_Challenge/README.md

 - New API's
    - Had to spend a good chunk of time looking into the listed apis
    - Finding APIs to solve issues with csv parsing and unzipping

+- Testing
+    - Upon trying to write automated test cases, I realized that the fetch call only works when run in a browser

 ### Questions
 - Why does the API we created only serve to send latLng coordinates?
   - There are tons more information to be accessed from the data set